 The DFAEDA focuses on developing future K-12 teachers with a special emphasis on civic engagement activities that will both serve our surrounding community and prepare our pre-service teachers to engage in their respective communities as they enter the teaching profession.
 The DFAEDA board works to bring events and research opportunities to the Chapman campus that challenge students to change the world by improving education through meaningful and reciprocal engagement among communities, schools and higher education.

-The Hassinger Endowed Chair was established in 1996 to reward distinguished professors who advance and foster education, through teaching and administration, at any level.
+The Jack H. and Paula A. Hassinger Chair in Education was established in 1996 to reward distinguished professors who advance and foster education, through teaching and administration, at any level.
 The chair honors the life work of Paula Hassinger, who had a distinguished career as an educator, ranging from Chapman University to American elementary schools in Japan and South America.
 The chair further pays tribute to her husband, Jack, also a career educator and administrator who supported numerous teaching efforts in China.

 This EERC is an exciting collaboration between faculty at Chapman, McGill and Harvard Universities dedicated to advancing the teaching, learning and study of biological evolution through research.

 The Literacy Tutoring Program is a community outreach program that teaches reading and writing to culturally and linguistically diverse elementary students.
 The program trains undergraduate and graduate students in the CES to be effective literacy teachers including involving families in the literary development of their children.
 The program also offers a Home Library Program where young readers are given books in their current and next reading levels for their homes.

 The Paulo Freire Democratic Project's (PFDP) strives to follow the educational philosophy put forth by Paulo Freire.
 To accomplish this mission, PFDP gathers together a number of constituencies from all levels of education to promote the full democratic, intellectual and critical development of students, teachers, administrators, parents and other community members.